mfem/web/src/electromagnetics.md

 potentials $\varphi$ and $\A$.
 This system of equations can also be written as a single second order equation involving only $\E$, $\H$,
 $\varphi$, or $\A$.
-Each of these formulations has a different set of sources, initials and boundary conditions for which it is well-suited.
+Each of these formulations has a different set of sources, initial and boundary conditions for which it is well-suited.
 The choice we make here is perhaps the most common but it may not be the most convenient choice for a given application.